gbracha/dartExpressionProblem/README.md

 dartExpressionProblem
 =====================

 This code shows a solution to the expression problem using mixins.
-There are 5 files:
+At the top level here are 5 files that describe a non-generic but typed version.
+In addition there are subdirectories for untyped and generic versions.
+The typed version should move to its own subdirectory as well.
+The typed version has the folloing structure:

 abstractExpressions.dart shows an initial type hierarchy for an AST for a simple expression language. evaluator.dart defines an evaluator on this AST.